NUBIC/ncs_staff_portal/README.md

 and capistrano will try to tell you why it cannot deploy.

+if you make changes to the footer logo paths in navigator.ini in between deploys, you have to run rake task to copy images

+    $ bundle exec cap production config:images

 #### Deployment user

 As currently configured, Staff Portal will be deployed as the user you